 A summary of how you've used your credit card for a billing period.

-This is a limit set by the credit card company on how much you can charge on the card it issued to you.
+A limit set by the credit card company on how much you can charge on the card it issued to you.
 You can use your credit card to make purchases up to your credit limit.

-Credit scores are numbers created by mathematical formulas that use key pieces of your credit history to calculate your score at a moment in time.
+Numbers created by mathematical formulas that use key pieces of your credit history to calculate your score at a moment in time.

 A cooperative financial institution that is chartered by the National Credit Union Administration (a federal independent agency) or a state government and is owned by its individual members.